 Cells are composed of collagen and lipids, which are fats.
 Collagen is the largest protein source in the body and makes up 95% of all soft tissue.
 Everything from skin to cartilage and ligaments, if its not bone, it's made from collagen.
 The ratio of collagen to lipids is 60/40 respectively.

-Now if you take Vitamin C with Bioflavonoids, Quercetin, Green Tea, L-Lysine and L-Proline and one of the best Omega 3 fatty acid products in the world, you have the building blocks of collagen and cells.
+Now if you take Vitamin C with Bioflavonoids, Quercetin, Green Tea, L-Lysine and L-Proline at Amazon and a Omega 3 fatty acid product, you have the building blocks of collagen and cells.
 The cell walls become strong and new healthy strong cells are built everyday to replace old cells.
 The result is the virus can still enter the new cell but the increased strength makes it harder to do so.
-However, because of this increased strength, the virus can't get out!
+However, because of this increased strength, the virus has a really hard time getting out!

 Result...You don't get sick!